awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-cliwalk.md

    }
    ```

 1. Run the following commands to create two maintenance windows for the production servers\.
 The first window runs every Tuesday at 10 PM\.
 The second window runs every Saturday at 10 PM\.
-In addition, the maintenance window is tagged to indicate that it is for a production environment\.
+In addition, the maintenance window is tagged to indicate that it's for a production environment\.

 ------
 #### [ Linux & macOS ]